Asian-American Civic Association

 Any individual/family member who self identifies with a disability.

-Waiting time: Appointments are recommended but walk-ins are not turned away, and assisted based on staff availability.
 Languages: English, French, Haitian Creole, Spanish, Portuguese, Cape Verdean Creole, ASL, Luganda, Swahili, Runyankore, Other languages accommodated through language line Transportation Google Maps

 Boston Public Health Commission (BPHC)